 - 3 To add a tool from the Available Tools list to the Selected Tools list, select the tool in the list and click Add.
 To remove a tool from the Selected Tools list, select it and click Remove. - 4 Specify the order in which the toolbar icons should be shown by selecting a tool and clicking Up or Down. - 5 Click Standard Set to return to the default toolbar icons.

 Job Center toolbar icons

-The Job Center toolbar contains several icons.
+The Job Center toolbar displays a standard set of icons.